auraphp/Aura.Router/README.md

 <?php
 if (! $route) {
     // no route object was returned
-    echo "No application route was found for that URI path.";
+    echo "No application route was found for that URL path.";
     exit();
 }